 “Early Childhood Iowa” means the statewide initiative in which the state and local communities need to work together to improve the efficiency and effectiveness of early care, education, health, and human services provided to families with children zero through age five.
 The initiative consists of three main parts: the state leadership board, the state advisory structure and local areas structure.
 More information can be found at https://earlychildhood.iowa.gov/about-us

-“Enrollment Percentage” means the percentage of child care spots available in a particular child care program in which a child has been enrolled.
+“Enrollment Percentage” means the percentage of child care spots filled with enrolled children relative to the total number of slots available in a particular child care program.

 “Iowa Child Care Resource & Referral (CCR&R) Agencies” means the community-based agencies staffed by early care and education professionals that work to build the supply of quality child care options in local communities, connect families with quality child care services and provide on-site consultation and assistance to child care providers.